Springer Correctional Center

 The main compound covers approximately 40 acres.
 Most of the current facility was built in the mid-1960’s and is designed as an open campus with ten separate living units.
 The balance of the acreage is utilized for growing alfalfa to feed the facility cattle during the winter.

-SWF has approximately 22 buildings.
+Springer Correctional Center (SCC) has approximately 22 buildings.
 This includes eight dormitories, two level one housing units, several multi-programs buildings, maintenance buildings, and kitchen, dining and warehouse facilities.
 The gym complex consists of a full basketball court and weight room.

 Saturday & Sunday & Holidays